 Make magic with your words this summer in the perfect course for the young writer.
 Learn special writing tricks such as how to create sparkling descriptions, memorable characters, and hooks that mystify your reader.
-Explore different writing genres like poetry, fiction, and finding magical writing topics in everyday life.
-Borrow magic writing secrets from your favorite authors and even learn real magic trick or two.
-In this playful course, students are encouraged to develop their writing confidence and 'abracadabra!'
-Leave the week a proud author.
+Explore different writing genres like poetry and fiction, and find magical writing topics in everyday life.
+Borrow magic writing secrets from your favorite authors and even learn a real magic trick or two.
+In this playful course, students are encouraged to develop their writing confidence and 'abracadabra!' leave the week a proud author.

 YAE: Invention Dimension (Age 10-12)

 This week will be filled with wonder and imagination as we discover how inventions have changed the way we interact with our world.
-We'll discover how successful people make their dreams come true, as well as enjoy the magic that comes with creating an invention that is unique to each student.
+We'll discover how successful people make their dreams come true, as well as enjoy the magic that comes with creating your very own invention!
 This class will be an exciting hands-on adventure for all those who love to use their imaginations.

 YAE: Writing Wizards (Age 10-12)